-The Instructional Support Team (IST) is a strength-based, childcentered support system to promote success for all students.
+The Instructional Support Team (IST) is a strength-based, child-centered support system to promote success for all students.
 The IST helps to assess and make recommendations for students in need of special support for learning, social-emotional, and/or behavioral difficulties.
-The IST is also available to provide support to those students needing challenge in their learning as a result of high levels of performance.
-The team carefully monitors student progress throughout the year making every effort to devise strategies for students that will allow them to successfully participate in their educational program.
+The IST is also available to provide support to those students needing a challenge in their learning as a result of high levels of performance.
+The team carefully monitors student progress throughout the year, making every effort to devise strategies for students that will allow them to successfully participate in their educational program.
 Parents are invited and strongly encouraged to attend any IST meetings to be part of the team discussing and devising interventions for their child.
+Another function of the IST is to assess the potential for special education services for the Committee on Special Education process.